loekd/ServiceFabric.Mocks/README.md

 ## Release notes

+- 1.1.0
+	- add MockActorStateProvider to unit test reminder registration **(Note: Reminders are not automatically triggered by the mock.)**
+	- add MockActorService with a method that creates Actor instances
+	- changed MockActorServiceFactory to support MockActorStateProvider and MockActorService
+	- add ReminderTimerActor to demo unit tests for timers and reminders (registration)

+- 1.0.0
-- 1.0.0 upgraded to new SDK and packages (2.3.301)
+	- upgraded to new SDK and packages (2.3.301)

+- 0.9.4
-- 0.9.4 add MockActorProxyFactory, MockActorServiceFactory, MockStatelessServiceContextFactory
+	- add MockActorProxyFactory, MockActorServiceFactory, MockStatelessServiceContextFactory
-		added samples to Mock Service and Actor proxies.
+	- added samples to Mock Service and Actor proxies.

+- 0.9.3
-- 0.9.3 add support for the preview collection type 'IReliableConcurrentQueue<T>' using MockReliableConcurrentQueue<T>
+	- add support for the preview collection type 'IReliableConcurrentQueue<T>' using MockReliableConcurrentQueue<T>

+- 0.9.2
-- 0.9.2 no longer preview
+	- no longer preview

+- 0.9.1-preview
-- 0.9.1-preview Fixed issue in MockReliableStateManager.
+	- Fixed issue in MockReliableStateManager.
-				Added unit tests.
+	- Added unit tests.

+- 0.9.0-preview
-- 0.9.0-preview First implementation.
+	- First implementation.

 ## Unit Testing Actors